 When your aspect is interacting with the target code, there are situations where you will need to alter the execution flow behavior.
 For example, your OnEntry(MethodExecutionArgs) advice may want to prevent the target method from being executed.
 PostSharp offers this ability through the use of the MethodExecutionArgsFlowBehavior property.
-Unless the target method is void, you will also need to set the MethodExecutionArgsReturnValue property.
+Unless the target method is void or is an iterator method, you will also need to set the MethodExecutionArgsReturn-Value property.